QZT ELECTRONIC | VocalSkull Alien 5 Our Pick

 Now, this process could be replaced by these commercial bone conduction devices on the market, without any risks a surgery would possibly bring.

-Finally, for some high noise working environment, bone conduction definitely sounds better than traditional earbuds.
+Apart from that, for some high noise working environments, bone conduction definitely sounds better (more efficient) than traditional earbuds with your ears blocked by earplugs.

 So do you need bone conduction?